 Abraham Demoz Prize

-Anelia Kudin and Alex Krauska are the winners of 2018 Demoz Prize.
+Alaina arthurs and june choe are the winners of 2019 Demoz Prize.

 The Abraham Demoz Prize recognizes excellence in Linguistics and will be awarded each year to an undergraduate Linguistics major who is engaged with the Linguistics community at Northwestern University and has achieved excellence in one or more of the following ways:

 - outstanding achievement in coursework across the Linguistics curriculum;

 - independent, original research that contributes to linguistic knowledge, culminating in a paper and/or an oral research presentation;*

 - sustained engagement with and contribution to faculty-directed research, as a research assistant, culminating in a paper and/or an oral research presentation.*

 (Note: *qualifying oral presentations may be given in a class, research group, lab or conference setting)